variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 #### The build-up to The Perfect Storm

-So here was the situation.&nbsp;
+So here was the situation.

 It was Monday morning, the beginning of another very full week.